 What’s more, her research suggests that massive economic powers like the US and China are unlikely to come to favourable trade terms with plucky, free ranging independents.
 Size matters; strength answers to strength.
 Dhingra believes that it makes sense to have a say in the conduct of your local mega-trading bloc.

-Assuming that Dhingra is correct, and that, post-Brexit, UK companies attempt to trade with and operate in the EU at pretty much the same level they do now (though on perhaps altered terms) the question of how business and consumption taxes are treated in Europe will continue to be of great significance to the UK economy.
+Assuming that Dhingra is correct, and that, post-Brexit, UK companies attempt to trade with and operate in the EU at pretty much the same level they do now (though on perhaps altered terms) the question of how business and consumption tax is treated in Europe will continue to be of great significance to the UK economy.

 It was a bit of a shock, then, to hear Jonathan Heath, head of HMRC’s VAT Central Liaison Office (the section that works with other Member States), say last month that he expected the UK to cease to participate in European VAT discussions immediately should the UK vote to leave the EU.
 Influence on future reform would be gone.

 Heath was responding to questions after a session he took at the International VAT Association’s recent conference in Vienna.
 Much of the session (and the conference) was given over to analysis of the European Commission’s recent EU VAT Action Plan.

 As EU VAT Commissioner, Donato Raponi, ruefully noted, it was the Commission’s second such plan in five years, the latest version having been put together in the aftermath of the Commission’s failure to introduce a single, standard VAT return for the whole of Europe.
 Member states have hugely different fiscal cultures (HMRC, for instance, operates with a gossamer light touch compared to its European counterparts): they could get nowhere near agreeing the basic information a standard VAT return ought to include.

 The new plan (subtitled Time to Decide) is effectively a challenge from the Commission to Member States: “are you serious about wanting a consistent VAT system for the single market?”